 The good news is that you have a number of options depending on your career aspirations.
 Perhaps the most obvious is working in a gym — training one-on-one with private clients, serving as a fitness instructor for group classes, or both.
 But there are many other ways to put your certification to good use.

 Some personal trainers visit clients’ homes.
 Others work for hotels, country clubs, corporations, or community centers.
-Some personal trainers work directly with sports teams at the high school, collegiate, or professional level.
+Some even work directly with sports teams at the high school, collegiate, or professional level.
 You may even decide at some point to open your own facility.

-Depending on the shape your career takes, you may need to carry your own General Liability insurance to protect yourself in case a client sustains an injury or property damage as a result of your operations.
+Depending on the shape your career takes, you may need to carry personal trainer insurance to protect yourself in case a client sustains an injury or property damage as a result of your operations.
 Unfortunately, there have been cases in which personal trainers have been sued for one reason or another — and carrying adequate insurance is part of creating a savvy business plan as a fitness expert.

-As a personal trainer, you can help your clients exercise effectively and safely over time.
-You’ll get to share the joy when your clients reach their fitness goals, and help them keep going even when they experience plateaus and setbacks.
+As a personal trainer, you can help your clients achieve their fitness results safely and under the supervision of a trained professional.
+You’ll get to share the joy when your clients reach their goals, and help them find that drive and motivation to break through plateaus and setbacks.
 You’ll get to keep learning about the human body and share that knowledge with others.
 This career path can be very gratifying indeed.

 Understanding how to become a certified personal trainer will help you work toward making those dreams a reality.
 Compare various NCCA-approved programs carefully so you’ll know what to expect and can make an informed decision.
 Stay current on your CPR/AED certifications, and make sure you clearly understand the recertification requirements so you can continue your education.
 These steps will put you on the right path toward getting a job in the ever-expanding field of fitness.